chadmcrowell/linux-docker/README.md

 /var/log # logs are stored here usually for 30 days /var/log/syslog # system logs
 /var/cache # cached data from programs
-/opt # programs that install everything in one direcotry (not separated in /bin and /lib) /etc # system wide configurations
+/opt # programs that install everything in one directory (not separated in /bin and /lib) /etc # system wide configurations
 /etc/fstab # controls how different filesystems are treated each time they are introduced to a system /etc/hosts # used to translate hostnames to IP-addresses.